vishandi/tp/docs/UserGuide.md

 Deletes an event from the schedule of the specified person.

-Format: `deleteEvent INDEX EVENT_INDEX`
+Format: `deleteEvent INDEX EVENT_NUMBER`

-* `INDEX` refers to the index number shown in the displayed person list, whereas `EVENT_INDEX` refers to the index number shown in the person's full schedule.
+* `INDEX` refers to the index number shown in the displayed person list, whereas `EVENT_NUMBER` refers to the event's index shown in the person's full schedule.
 Both indices **must be positive integers** 1, 2, 3, …​

 Example:
 * `deleteEvent 3 3`